-Generally, during the month of September, a delinquent tax bill (also known as 3rd billing) will be sent to taxpayers who have a remaining delinquent balance at that time that has not been previously published.
-Failure to pay delinquent taxes or enter into a delinquent tax payment contract by the date indicated on the bill will result in the first of two advertisements.
-Those that still have not either paid the delinquent balance or entered into a delinquent tax payment contract two weeks after the first advertisement will be advertised a second time and the property will be eligible for foreclosure or tax lien certificate sale.
+During the third quarter of the year, an additional tax bill (also known as 3rd billing) will be sent to taxpayers who have a remaining unpaid balance that has not been previously published.
+Failure to pay unpaid taxes or enter into a tax payment contract by the date indicated on the bill will result in the first of two notice publications.
+Those who have not paid the unpaid balance or entered into a tax payment contract two weeks after the first publication will be published a second time, and the property will be eligible for foreclosure or tax lien certificate sale the following year.

-In December, any remaining certified delinquent taxes will be assessed additional interest.
-All told, taxpayers who fail to make payment will be sent at least two notices of delinquencies via tax bill, a notice letter for lien certificate sales (if applicable), and a final tax bill including notice of pending publication from our office.
-Continued failure to make payment will result in the publication of a final delinquency notice in a newspaper of general circulation identifying the taxpayer and real property by name and location.
-This publication may lead to additional expense to the taxpayer.
+All told, taxpayers who fail to make payment will be sent at least three notices of unpaid taxes via tax bill, and a notice letter for lien certificate sales (if applicable).
+Continued failure to make payment will result in the publication of a final notice in a newspaper of general circulation identifying the taxpayer and real property by name and location.
+This publication will lead to additional expense to the taxpayer.

-If taxpayers fail to respond, or delinquencies do not sell at a tax lien sale, the Treasurer may institute foreclosure proceedings consistent with the provisions of this policy and the Ohio Revised Code.
+If taxpayers fail to respond, the delinquency will be certified and the Treasurer may institute collection proceedings consistent with the provisions of this policy and the Ohio Revised Code.